Musée d'Art et d'Archéologie de Cluny

-The Ochier Museum (musée Ochier) is a museum in Cluny in Saône-et-Loire.
-It was previously known as the Musée d'Art et d'Archéologie.
+The Musée d'Art et d'Archéologie de Cluny is a museum in Cluny in Saône-et-Loire.
+It was previously known as the Ochier Museum (musée Ochier).
 It is housed in the 15th century abbot's palace built by Jean de Bourbon.
 A partnership between the town of Cluny and France's Centre des monuments nationaux, it is twinned with Cluny Abbey.